 - Robust operation when orientated in non-optimal direction (not perfectly upright).

-- Operates when tightly embedded within integrated devices.
+- Effective operation even when tightly embedded within integrated devices.

 - Operation in slim-line packages where there is no room for a ground-plane.